kairos-io/kairos-docs/content/en/docs/Reference/configuration.md

   ssh_authorized_keys:
   # - github:mudler

+# enable debug logging
+debug: true
+# Additional paths for look for cloud-init files
+cloud-init-paths:
+  - "/some/path"
+# fail on cloud-init errors, defaults to false
+strict: false

 # The install block is to drive automatic installations without user interaction.
 install:
   # Device for automated installs